Before Every Inspection: The Non-Negotiables

 4 Rough Electrical

-All wiring, boxes, panel, and circuits before insulation and drywall.
+All wiring, boxes, panel, and circuits before insulation goes in.

 - Wire gauge matches circuit amperage per plans